1st Armored Division (France): Organization of the mounted Zouaves battalions

-The infantry of the 1re DB was constituted of three mounted Zouaves battalions (bataillons de zouaves portés, BZP) organized within the following:
+The infantry of the 1re DB was constituted of three mounted Zouaves battalions (bataillons de zouaves portés, BZP) organized as follows:

-One BZP was assigned to each of the three CC which composed the 1e Armored Division.
-The effectif was almost 800 men (Pied-Noirs, Metropolitan French and Maghrebis) and consisted of 3 combat companies with almost 180 to 200 men each.
-Each company consisted of three combat sections (platoons) of almost fifty men mounted by 5 half-tracks (armed with machine guns, mortars and cannon 57 anti-tank).
+One BZP was assigned to each of the three Combat Commands which composed the 1e Armored Division.
+The battalion establishment was almost 800 men (Pied-Noirs, Metropolitan French and Maghrebis), in 3 combat companies with 180 to 200 men each.
+Each company consisted of three combat sections (platoons) of almost fifty men mounted in 5 half-tracks (armed with machine guns, mortars and 57mm anti-tank guns).

-Different and various circumstances governed combats of St-Loup-de-la-Salle, on September 6, 1944, almost 30 kilometers east of Tailly.
-The entire BZP endured the heavy attack.
-In other circumstances, road combats were also expected, which led the Zouave to often progress through mounting tanks.
-Nevertheless, Zouaves also often mounted assaults by themselves.
-Such various governing circumstances were taking place on September 9 in front of Nuits-St-Georges.
-A company of the 3rd BZP was ordered to apprehend Nuits-Saint-Georges.
-Tanks were occupied in Beaune and could not provide fire support.
-The resistance was strong and companies without rear support endured heavy losses.
-As tanks were made available again, assaults were relaunched.
-These were, briefly evoked, the types of various circumstances in which the BZPs conducted battle.
+A variety of circumstances marked the battle of St-Loup-de-la-Salle, on September 6, 1944, almost 30 kilometers east of Tailly.
+The entire BZP endured the heavy attack. earlier in the campaign, meeting engagements were also expected, which often led the Zouaves to travel on the backs of the Division's tanks.
+But the Zouaves also mounted assaults by themselves.

+This was the case on September 9 in front of Nuits-St-Georges.
+A company of the 3rd BZP was ordered to capture the town.
+Tanks were occupied in Beaune and were unable to provide fire support.
+Resistance was strong, and companies without fire support took heavy losses.
+As tanks arrived, the assault was relaunched.
 Losses were heavy.
-The infantry accompanying the 1e DB endured killed in action and wounded, 1700 men out of 2400, the initial effectif.
-Almost 72% of the effective.
-Losses were compensated by reinforcements sent from North Africa as well as numerous volunteers who engaged as villages and cities were being liberated.
+The infantry accompanying the 1e DB endured 1,700 men out of the initial infantry complement of 2,400 killed in action and wounded - almost 72% of the division's initial infantry force.
+Losses were replaced by reinforcements sent from North Africa as well as numerous volunteers who enlisted as villages and cities were being liberated.